Sierra de Javalambre

 Highway N-234 winds its way between Sierra de Javalambre and Serra d'Espadà reaching the coast at Sagunto and the Autopista AP-7.

 Location

 This mountain range is located at the eastern end of the Iberian System and the Sierra del Toro its ESE prolongation.
 Its highest point is Javalambre (2,020 m).

+Summits

 Its summits are usually covered in snow in the winter and the 1,839 m high Cerro Calderón or Alto de las Barracas is the highest peak of the Land of Valencia.
 Aramón Javalambre is a small ski resort in the range with 12.2 km of ski trails.
+The Buitre summit hosts the Astrophysical Observatory of Javalambre.